 MACHINE MADE RUGS

-These types of rugs with a cut pile should be vacuumed with cleaners that have beater bars.
+These types of rugs with a cut pile should be vacuumed with cleaners that have beater bars or brushes.
 This will keep the pile upright and loosen any grit in the base of the pile.

 Periodically, the rug should be turned pile down and the back of the rug should be vacuumed with an upright cleaner.
 The beater bar set low to loosen any grit in the pile.
 The rug should then be turned the correct way and vacuumed as above.

 Natural Fibre, Sisal and Loop Pile Rugs

 For these rugs a ’suction only’ type of vacuum should be used.
 It is important to never use a beater bar on the surface of these types of rugs.Natural plant fibre rugs react badly with moisure and should never be over wetted ,even clear water can stain these types of rugs.